binaypanda/AZA-classifier/README.md

 					c). python -m pip install tensorflow==1.10.0

 					d).
 ImportError: Could not find 'msvcp140.dll'.
 TensorFlow requires that this DLL be installed in a directory that is named in your %PATH% environment variable.
-You may install this DLL by downloading Visual C++ 2015 Redistributable Update 3 from this URL: https://www.microsoft.com/en-us/download/details.aspx?id=53587
-The above error may be encountered at the time of importing tensorflow.
+You may install this DLL by downloading Visual C++ 2015 Redistributable Update 3 from this URL: https://www.microsoft.com/en-us/download/details.aspx?id=53587.
+This error may be encountered at the time of importing tensorflow.
 If so, download the msvcp140.dll file from https://www.dll-files.com/download/8d55109b9757f997fce995b2020eb8ff/msvcp140.dll.html?c=Q2Zha0VKQjZMb1pGQy81a280S1ZFUT09 and follow the instructions for 64-bit dll from https://www.dll-files.com/download/8d55109b9757f997fce995b2020eb8ff/msvcp140.dll.html?c=Q2Zha0VKQjZMb1pGQy81a280S1ZFUT09

 					e).
 Set environment variables in CygWin before running. export TF_CPP_MIN_LOG_LEVEL=2